-Amy Yelin is an award-winning writer whose articles, essays and author interviews have appeared in The Boston Globe, The Boston Globe Magazine, The Missouri Review, The Writer’s Chronicle, Literary Mama, The Gettysburg Review, and other publications.
+Amy Yelin is a versatile wordsmith whose articles, essays and author interviews have appeared in Salon.com, The Boston Globe, The Boston Globe Magazine, Brainchild, The Gettysburg Review, The Missouri Review, The Writer’s Chronicle, Literary Mama, The ManifestStation, and other publications.

 Her awards and recognitions include a Pushcart nomination for “The Memoirist” (Lunch Ticket), a Best of the Net nomination for “Taboo” (Pithead Chapel), and a Best American Essays notable mention for “Torn” (The Baltimore Review).
 Other essays are anthologized in Mamas and Papas: On the Sublime and Heartbreaking Art of Parenting, Tarnished: True Tales of Innocence Lost, and Welcome to the Neighborhood.
 Excerpts from her interview with author Amy Krouse Rosenthal appear in The Autobiographer’s Handbook: The 826 National Guide to Writing Your Memoir.
-She also won Skirt Magazine’s “This We Believe” contest and recorded her essay On Magic for a radio special on WEKU, a national public radio station.
-See News and Events for more information about her creative writing.
+She also won Skirt Magazine’s “This I Believe” contest and recorded her essay On Magic for a radio special on WEKU, an NPR station.

-Amy earned her MFA in creative writing at Lesley University, where she now mentors students in interviewing authors, personal essay writing and memoir as part of the program’s interdisciplinary component.
-She also teaches for Grub Street and is the recipient of scholarships to the Norman Mailer Writer’s Colony and the Prague Summer Writing program, as well as a Sustainable Arts Foundation fellowship to the Vermont Studio Center.
+Amy earned her MFA in creative writing at Lesley University, where upon graduation she mentored students for several years as part of the program’s interdisciplinary component.
+She occasionally teaches for Grub Street in Boston and is the recipient of scholarships to the Norman Mailer Writer’s Colony and the Prague Summer Writing program, as well as a Sustainable Arts Foundation fellowship for two weeks at the Vermont Studio Center.
 Most recently she was also awarded a fellowship to The Writer’s Room of Boston and did a reading with Robin Lippincott.